CO Background Check: Colorado Records (Search Official Database)

 Colorado Child Care Background Check

-The Colorado office of early childhood outlines very specific background checks that are required of anyone who works in child care, and who will have unsupervised access to children at any time.
+The Colorado Office of Early Childhood outlines very specific background investigations that are required of anyone who works in child care, and who will have unsupervised access to children at any time.
 Many of these requirements are mandated by federal law.
 There are also several requirements specific to Colorado.

 Checks include FBI criminal history checks, neglect, and abuse registry checks, and sex offender registry checks amongst others.